SkylineCommunications/dataminer-docs/connector-help/connector_help/T-VIPS CP560.md

 The following pages display general information about the device:

-- **General:** This page contains general information about the device, such as the **Product Name, Device Name, Serial Number, Temperature**,etc. You can also perform a delayed reset on the device here.
+- **General:** This page contains general information about the device, such as the **Product Name, Device Name, Serial Number, Temperature**, etc. You can also perform a delayed reset on the device here.
 - **Alarm Log:** This page contains all the information related to the event history of the device.
 - **Alarms:** This page contains all the information about the current alarms present on the device.
 - **Port Mappings:** On this page, you can configure the device's ports as input/output, and configure the format of the output data.